-Consensus Statement: The experts demonstrated that the incidence of aTTP was relatively low in Oman (one case per million population per year) and the UAE (three to six cases per million population per year); however, the experts reported that the incidence of aTTP is notably higher in Kuwait (4 cases per million population per year).
-In all GCC countries, very few cases of overall mortality, exacerbation, or relapses were reported; except for Oman, where higher mortality rates were observed due to late patient presentation.
-Relapse rates were very low in Oman and Kuwait; on the other hand, the relapse rates were reported to vary between 10 and 20% in Dubai hospitals.
-Nonetheless, there are no reliable registry data regarding the incidence of aTTP in GCC countries.
-While the epidemiological characteristics of the aTTP patients in the Gulf region appear to be similar to other parts of the world, the experts raised concerns about the generalizability of the published retrospective studies; the published reports included patients from one institution or one district of the Gulf region.
-The panel recommended the conduction of future multicenter studies to reflect the real epidemiology of aTTP in GCC countries.
+The experts demonstrated that aTTP was prevalent at the rate of one per million population per year in Oman, three to six in UAE, and four in Kuwait.
+In all GCC countries, very few cases of overall mortality, exacerbation, or relapses were reported; except for Oman, where higher mortality rates were observed due to late presentations.
+Relapse rates were very low in Oman and Kuwait and higher (10%-20%) in Dubai hospitals.
+Nonetheless, there are no reliable registry data regarding the incidence of aTTP in the GCC countries.
+While the epidemiological characteristics of the aTTP patients in the Gulf region appear to be similar to other parts of the world, the experts raised concerns about the generalizability of the published retrospective studies, which were restricted to patients from one institution or one district of the Gulf region.
+The panel recommended conducting future multicenter studies to assess the real epidemiology of aTTP in the GCC countries.